Charity Coach, Trainer & Consultant

 They concentrate, finding a way to shut the door on the rest of the family or any electronic distractions.

-This allows for focus on the most important piece of work of the day.
+focus on the most important piece of work of the day.
 It is so easy to be caught up by emails that take you away from your priorities.

 Successful people seem to be able to keep attention on the essential tasks and make significant progress on the important few tasks rather than get overwhelmed with a list of jobs that might not make a difference.